-2. The discovery of the Mnyera and Ruhudji river systems in 2008 has been acknowledged by many serious anglers as one of the biggest things to happen in African sportfishing in the past 20 years.
+2. Many serious anglers have acknowledged the discovery of the Mnyera and Ruhudji river systems in 2008 as one of the biggest things to happen in African sportfishing in the past 20 years.

 3. In the past half-century, that fly fisherman has been targeting tigers on the fly, a 20-pound fish had not been recorded.
 This statistic was shattered in 2008 when eight fish over the 20-pound mark were landed in as many days on one section of the Mnyera River.

 4. The typical season on Mnyera and Ruhudji river systems runs from mid-August to mid-November.
 It is during these months when the water temperatures rise and the clarity increases, that trophy tigerfish begin to feed aggressively.

 5. Seasonal catch data from the past several years indicates clearly that the strict beat rotation that has been implemented on these rivers has been a success.
 The average number of trophy fish landed per week has been consistent throughout each season, and the average numbers caught have been impressive.

 6. The exploration of new waters closer to the headwater of the Ruhudji Rivers has also opened up a further 30 kilometers of productive waters.
 The end result is that Tourette now offers seven individual beats that can be fished on a rotating basis.

 7. The season has been limited to the 16 absolute best weeks in the year, with a maximum of only eight rods per week.
 Each beat will be fished only once or twice every seven days, ensuring that no area is ever over-fished.

 8. Tigers that are caught in both rivers can run anywhere from a few pounds in size to over 20 pounds.
 Most fish caught will run between five and ten pounds, and larger fish are caught regularly.